Acorus calamus: Safety and regulations

 A. calamus and products derived from A. calamus (such as its oil) were banned from use as human food or as a food additive in 1968 by the United States Food and Drug Administration.
 Although limits on consumption in food or alcoholic beverages (115 micrograms per day) were recommended in a 2001 ruling by the European Commission, the degree of safe exposure remained undefined.

 Toxicity

 Although calamus has been used for its fragrance and ingested, it has not been studied by rigorous clinical research.
 Individual medical reports of toxicity mention severe nausea and prolonged vomiting over many hours following oral uses.
 Laboratory studies of its extracts indicate other forms of toxicity, due mainly to the emetic compound β-asarone.

+Allegedly, the plant is psychoactive (hallucinogenic), but for example all experiments with American calamus have been completely unsuccessful, even those involving very high dosages (up to 300 g of rhizomes).

 Uses

 A. calamus has been an item of trade in many cultures for centuries.
-It has been used medicinally for a wide variety of ailments, such as gastrointestinal diseases and treating pain, and its aroma makes calamus essential oil valued in the perfume industry.
+It has been used in traditional medicine for various ailments, and the aroma of its essential oil is used in the perfume industry.
 The essence from the rhizome is used as a flavor for foods, alcoholic beverages, and bitters in Europe.
 It was also once used to make candy.